open-telemetry/opentelemetry-collector-contrib/exporter/skywalkingexporter/README.md

 The following settings are required:

-- `endpoint` (no default): host:port to which the exporter is going to send skywalking log data, using the gRPC protocol.
+- `endpoint` (no default): host:port to which the exporter is going to send SkyWalking log data, using the gRPC protocol.
 The valid syntax is described [here](https://github.com/grpc/grpc/blob/master/doc/naming.md).
 If a scheme of `https` is used then client transport security is enabled and overrides the `insecure` setting.